 Although delicate, butterflies can be held by the thorax and then rescued safely.
 This process is used by several butterfly teachers when introducing people to the analysis of their subjects.
 Several scientific supply houses trade butterfly nets.

 Butterfly photography has also become an imperative tool for capturing the early stages.
-For many even well-known species, early phases haven’t yet adequately photographed.
+For many even well-known species, early phases haven’t yet been adequately photographed.

 The key to excellent butterfly photography, along with patience, is getting the correct equipment.
 An essential is that a single-lens reflex (SLR) camera.